Ativan Addiction – A Quick Guide on Signs and Symptoms

 - Do they run out of the pills before the refill date?

-Even if Ativan is in the Schedule IV of DEA, you still must take it with caution.
-Furthermore, you should do it with your physician knowledge.
-The doctor should know all the other medications that you are taking including the OTC (Over the Counter) drugs.
+Even if Ativan is in the Schedule IV of DEA, one still must take it with caution.
+Furthermore, a physician should be aware of medication use.
+The doctor should know all the other medications that one is taking, including the OTC (Over the Counter) drugs.
 This also includes the vitamin supplements.
 There may not be an allergic reaction to the Ativan drug itself.
 However, the inactive ingredients can cause dangerous side effects.

-You should follow your doctor’s directions for taking the medication the proper length of time.
-Also, you shouldn’t stop taking it abruptly.
+One should follow a doctor’s directions for taking the medication the proper length of time.
+Also, one shouldn’t stop taking it abruptly.
 This is because doing so can cause severe physical and mental withdrawals.

-You can stage an intervention.
-Create your own group.
-Surround them with loved ones and above all, have an intervention specialist on your side.
-Getting professional help is the wisest thing you can do.
+Create the group.
+Surround them with loved ones and above all, have an intervention specialist on the side.
+Getting professional help is the wisest thing to do.
 Also, plan carefully.
-You will need to prepare for anger, denial, and anything else you can think of that they may exhibit.
-Of course, you cannot control or predict how they will react.
+One should be prepared for anger, denial, and other emotions they may exhibit.
+Of course, a person cannot control or predict how an addict will react.
 Anything can happen when they realize that an intervention is taking place.

 The intervention specialist will be educating everyone on the perils of addiction and addiction recovery.
-You will need this knowledge as well as compassion.
+One will need this knowledge as well as compassion.

 The addicted person may not see how their actions are affecting other members of the family and their friends.
 This is because the chemicals in the brain have changed.
 By advising the addict of these hurts, they may have an epiphany of what has been happening.

 Pick a time and a place.
 They should not feel threats from their surroundings.
 Putting the addict at ease is extremely important.
-You don’t want them to feel boxed in or backed into a corner.
+The should not feel being boxed in or backed into a corner.
 If at all possible, it should take place at a time when the addict is sober.

-Remember, your loved one has to get to the place where they can admit that they have a problem.
+Remember, the loved ones have to get to the place where they can admit that they have a problem.
 That is their first step!

 It is important to remember also, that addiction is not just physical.
 The mental effect can seem more intense than the physical addiction.
 They are afraid.
 In addition, they may feel overwhelmed, ashamed, guilty and at times, hopeless, thinking they’ll never recover.
 This is where the intervention specialist comes in.
 Follow their lead.